pablobfonseca/pablobfonseca.github.io/about.md

 Hi!

-I'm a Brazilian software engineer, passionate about programming, currently working as Ruby and Javascript Developer.
+I'm a Brazilian Software Engineer, passionate about programming, vim/emacs evangelist, currently working as Ruby and Javascript Developer.

 I love to code and to learn new technologies.